jjuster/ALAccordion/README.md

 ## Notes & Limitations

+* When embedding a UITableViewController in a section, there is an undesired effect on the cells the first time the section opens.
+The avoid this, call `self.view.layoutIfNeeded()` in your `viewDidLoad` method for the section view controller.
 * Currently, ALAccordion can only display a limited number of sections and in their closed state, must not exceed the height of the device.
 In the future, we plan to allow scrollable headers.
 Feel free to send a pull request!

 ## License